madebykrol/InteractR/README.md

 ```

 ## Howto: Pipeline
-InteractR supports a middleware pipeline from 2.0.0 that allowes developers to control the flow of what happends before, after or if at all a interactor executes.
+InteractR supports a middleware pipeline from 2.0.0 that allowes developers to control the flow of what happends before, after or if a interactor executes at all.

 Middleware can perform tasks related to a use case before an interactor executes or after, it can also terminate the pipeline.
 The letter might be usefull if for example some conditions are not met
 or a feature-flag is set to off.